ciao-project/ciao/ciao-controller/README.md

 ------------------

-Controller has many configuration options and depends on connectivity to a keystone server as well as ciao network node, ciao-scheduler and ciao compute nodes configured for ciao-launcher.
+Controller has many configuration options and depends on connectivity to a keystone server as well as ciao network node, ciao-scheduler, and ciao compute nodes configured for ciao-launcher.

 The key ciao-controller configuration options describe your keys (-cacert,